jcm93/Record/README.md

 * Live encode preview (WIP)

 # Installation
+> [!IMPORTANT]
+> Record is currently in an experimental state and CI builds are not stable.
+When this warning is removed, non-stable development will be taking place in feature branches and the CI builds under the "Development" deployment should be generally regarded as stable.

 Record is in active development and uses rolling releases.
 Download the most recent stable artifact using the "Development" deployment along the right sidebar.

 # Examples